Article

 Lack of access to basic needs, such as hydration and sleep, have been identified as a major concern for NHS staff wellbeing and patient safety.

-Top tips for health and wellbeing / staff experience leads
+Top tips for supporting the health and wellbeing of your workforce

 Identify how your current wellbeing offer meets your staff needs